Instructions Before Your Vasectomy at Gentle Procedures Toronto

 Vasectomy should be considered permanent and non-reversible as reversals are not guaranteed.

-Men change.
-Some men are totally convinced that they do not want kids.
-In our experience, some men develop a different attitude about having children as they get older and their life situation changes.
+People change.
+Some are totally convinced that they do not want kids.
+In our experience, some individuals develop a different attitude about having children as they get older and their life situation changes.

-Women also change.
-Some women who do not want children change their minds as they grow older.
+Partners also change.
+Some partners who do not want children change their minds as they grow older.
 Some who have had bad reactions to pregnancy feel they would never want to go through another pregnancy only to change their minds after a few years.

 Relationships can end.
 Despite how stable our relationships may seem, there is a chance that in a few years, you may be with a different partner who may have a strong desire to have kids.